jonasoesch/p9/paper.md

   ![experiment-setup.pdf](img/experiment-setup.pdf)

-The experiment was published on Amazon Mechanical Turk for workers to complete.
+The experiment was conducted on Amazon Mechanical Turk [@:amazonmechanical].
 After in introductory screen that explained the task, the participants saw 10 screens with 8 mini-stories from two continuous narrative visualizations.
 Each story was introduced through an initial single chart followed by 4 mini-stories with two charts each.
 At the end of each mini-story, a questionnaire that asked about their conclusions and about engagement was displayed.
 After the two stories, we presented a final survey and finally displayed an answer code to verify their participation in the experiment.
 We paid each participant a fixed amount of USD 9 for completing the experiment.
 On average, participants took 52 minutes to complete the experiment.
 This results in a mean hourly wage of USD 10.40 with a minimum of USD 5.56 for the slowest participant and eight participants being paid less than minimum hourly wage for the U.S. (7.25 USD).

  ![results-duration.pdf](img/results-duration.pdf)

 ## Overview

 Before we will go on to discuss the specifics of the experiment, we will present the stimuli.
 Each of the mini-stories contained two charts and a transition between them.
-For one of the stories, this transition was *static*, for the other it was animated.
+For one of the stories, this transition was *static*, for the other it was animated to have a full within-subject design.
 In a static transition, the participant would initially see the first chart.
 Upon scrolling, it would be replaced by the second chart.
 When scrolling further, the questionnaire would appear.
 Animated transitions did not simply replace one chart with the other but showed an animation for a certain scrolling distance.
 Participants could freely control transitions and animations through their scrolling.
 They could also scroll back up while answering the survey.

 ### Mortality